gilleshenrard/Scriptipy/README.md

 However, without any knowledge of shell command lines, this process can get pretty tricky.
 This is where Scriptipy gets involved.
 It is a post-installation script (in Python) aiming to simplify this process.
 It proposes following features :

-* Executing a row command
+* Executing a raw command
 * Appending a line to a file
 * Replacing a line into a file
 * Package specific actions